tolinwei/tube-vim/README.md

 ```
 bash <(curl -L https://raw.githubusercontent.com/tolinwei/tube-vim/master/install-tmux.sh)
 ```
 to get it set up.
-Since it needs some dependencies, the successful compilation of tmux is not promised
+Since it needs some dependencies, the successful compilation of tmux is not promised.
+Of course we also provide a `.screenrc` configuration file that helps you to better use `screen` command, it will be placed during the installation

 ### For *nix
 **Prerequisite**